eostermueller/javaPerformanceTroubleshooting/README.md

 2. Pick one of the six holes of golf to play.
 You can do this by picking one of the six numbered folders in the repo.
 For example, 02_secondHole.
 3. One at a time, run the 'a' load test and the 'b' load test for the hole you selected.
 See instructions above for how to run the tests.
-4. Compare the performance of the two tests.
+4. Compare the performance of the two tests, a & b.
 Which has better response time / throughput?
 5. Using the least amount of tooling/instrumentation (see the Scorecard below), identify the performance problem of the slower test.
 6. Post your results for that hole of golf to ```codegolf.stackexchange.com```.
 7. Upvote the solutions that best identify the performance problem __and__ have the fewest strokes (see Scorecard, below).